-She has extensive experience in research, analysis and planning, most recently with the prestigious New York Academy of Sciences.
-At the Academy, she created the first technology and public policy program, and then became Director of Strategic Planning and Special Projects.
-Prior to this, Susan was a project officer at the World Bank and a senior consultant to the U.S. Agency for International Development and to various private organizations including the Carnegie Corporation, specializing in healthcare and international economic research.
+Susan has extensive experience in research, analysis and planning.
+At the New York Academy of Sciences, she created the first technology and public policy program, and then became Director of Strategic Planning and Special Projects.
+Prior to that, Susan was a project officer at the World Bank and a senior consultant to the U.S. Agency for International Development and to various private organizations including the Carnegie Corporation, specializing in healthcare and international economic research.
 She has led the formation of private foundations in Poland, Croatia, and Hungary and written business plans for foundations in India and Thailand.
 Under leadership and during the political transition, Friends of Litewska Hospital became one of the first and most successful private philanthropies in Warsaw, Poland.

 During 2005 through 2007, Susan was the Foreign Policy and Research Advisor to the bipartisan Congressional Commission studying the effectiveness of public and private foreign assistance, the Helping to Enhance the Livelihood of People Commission.
 Susan is a member of the Advisory Board of the Center for Global Prosperity in Washington, D.C., a Faculty Lecturer at the Institute of Human Nutrition at Columbia University, and a member of the Advisory Boards of The Global Index of Philanthropic Freedom and America’s Unofficial Ambassadors.
-In 2012 she was appointed to the Board of the Civilian Research and Development Foundation by the Director of the National Science Foundation.
+In 2012 the Director of the National Science Foundation appointed her to the Board of the U.S. Civilian Research and Development Foundation.

-Her most recent book is Finance for Hard Times: Nonprofit Revenue Strategies in Economic Crisis, which was published in the fall of 2009.
-She is also the author of Mapping the New World of American Philanthropy and The Future of Philanthropy: Economics, Ethics, and Management, published by Wiley and Sons in 2007 and 2004 respectively.
+She is also the author of Nonprofit Finance For Hard Times: Leadership Strategies When Economies Falter, which was published in the fall of 2009 by Wiley and Sons as well as Mapping the New World of American Philanthropy and The Future of Philanthropy: Economics, Ethics, and Management, published by Wiley and Sons in 2007 and 2004 respectively.
 She has published extensively in the areas of philanthropy, economics, health care and corporate responsibility in such journals as Foreign Affairs, Development Economic Reform Today, Annals of the New York Academy of Sciences, Journal of Healthcare Administration Education, and Technological Forecasting and Social Change.
 Susan is also a Project Team member of the Macroeconomics of Cardiovascular Disease project of the Center for Macroeconomics and Health of the Earth Institute at Columbia University under Jeffrey Sachs.
 She is co-author of the recently released A Race Against Time: The Challenge of Cardiovascular Disease in Developing Economies.
 The report was covered in, among others, the Wall Street Journal, Time Magazine Asia, New England Journal of Medicine, and British Medical Journal.